-What Is Men’s Cocktail Attire?
+What Is Cocktail Attire For Men?

 Cocktail attire for men takes on various forms, but the easiest way to think of it is to treat it as the “optional” portion of the black tie optional dress code.
-To be more specific, it’s typically safe to opt for a dark suit, light shirt, rich tie, and dark, well-shined shoes.
+To be more specific, it’s typically safe to opt for a dark suit, light shirt, rich tie, a pocket square, and dark, well-shined shoes.

 While the suit may very well come out of your capsule wardrobe, it doesn’t have to.
 It’s great to opt for striking details like peaked lapels or hacking (angled) pockets.
 In other words, stuff that wouldn’t normally fly at the office.
 Feel free to let your rake flag fly a bit, as it were.

 With that said, there are some events that are more formal, and some that are more casual.
 Below, we’ll do a garment-by-garment breakdown of what’s best for a casual cocktail event and a formal cocktail event.
-Note that the word “formal” is being used loosely (and purposefully incorrectly) throughout this page.
-This is simply for ease of use, not as an attempt to re-define the word “formal.”

 When in doubt, contact the host.
 You’ll come off as a thoughtful guest, and the host will appreciate having as many people staying “in their lane” as possible.